adamlevi87/project-7-app/docs/test.md

 });

 in server.js add/(and replace) to support he unit tests:
 // Export the app for testing
 module.exports = app;

-// Only start server if this file is run directly
 /* istanbul ignore next */
 if (require.main === module) {
   const port = process.env.PORT || 3000;